skyhookml/skyhookml/README.md

 SkyhookML
 =========

-SkyhookML is a data science platform for image and video data.
-It provides an easy-to-use interface that makes computer vision and machine learning more accessible.
+SkyhookML is a platform for computer vision, providing an easy-to-use interface that makes machine learning methods for image and video data more accessible.

 Website: https://www.skyhookml.org